o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/srg-resource-declarations.md

 # SRG Resource Declaration
 As a rule of thumb, every resource declaration that is valid in HLSL is also valid in an AZSL ShaderResourceGroup.
 The following is a complete list of resources allowed in an SRG, which is also defined in the file srg-declaration.azsl.

-Note: The file srg-declaration.azsl can be found in the folder ../3rdPartySource/AZSLc/Overhaul/tests/Syntax/.
-This file is tested recurringly and remains up-to-date.

 [TODO: Insert Constant declarations here]